-1. In order to be eligible, debt instruments shall be transferable in book-entry form and shall be held and settled in Member States whose currency is the euro through an account with an NCB or with an eligible SSS, so that the perfection and realisation of collateral is subject to the law of a Member State whose currency is the euro.
+1. The settlement procedures applicable to the mobilisation of marketable assets as collateral are specified in Guideline (EU) 2024/3129 (ECB/2024/22).
+In order to be eligible, debt instruments shall be transferable in book-entry form and settled under the law of a Member State whose currency is the euro such that the perfection and realisation of collateral is subject to the law of a Member State whose currency is the euro.